How to get official translation of driver's license for the DMV in USA

 Why Check?
 You need to check because if your DMV needs notarization and you don't get it, they might not accept your translated license.
 But if they don't need it, you can save time and money by not doing it.

-Now that you have your driver's license translated, the next step is to submit both the original license and the translation to the DMV.
+Now that you’ve done the certified translations, the next step is to submit both the original license and the translation to the DMV.
 This step is crucial for the DMV to compare and verify the information.

 Verification and Approval